loganpkg/spot/README.md

 argument collection of a macro, or one of the eleven different diversions (output buffers).
 Diversion -1 is discarded and is useful when defining a lot of macros.
 Diversion 0 is regularly flushed to `stdout` and is the default.
 Diversions 1 to 9 are temporary storage.
-Diversions 1 to 9 can be written to file, which is very useful when writing dynamic code (this is an extension to the POSIX standard).
+Diversions 1 to 9 can be written to a file, which is very useful when writing dynamic code (this is an extension to the POSIX standard).
 They can also be undiverted into each other and will all be flushed to `stdout` if the program exits without error.